refactoring-to/refactoring-to-streams/CHECKLIST.md

+1. Duncan on the right, Nat on the left.

-1. Quit things that may show popups:
+2. Quit everything that may show popups.
- * Slack
- * Google Drive
- * Screen Sharing
- * Hangout
- * Etc.

 Only run:
  * Camtasia
  * IntelliJ
  * Finder (you can't quit this)